LiuYuancheng/Py_Web_Screenshot_Capture_Tool/README.md

 #### Program Execution

-The user can run the program directly to process the url one by one or copy all the url strings in the url list file to batch process them.
-All the screen shot will be save in the output folder `outputFolder` under `shot_yymmdd_hhmmss.png` format.
+Users have two options for executing the program: processing URLs individually or batch processing multiple URLs.
+All the screen shot image file will be saved in the output folder `outputFolder` under `shot_yymmdd_hhmmss.png` format.

 **Use Console Interface**

-Run the program directly and follow the steps to process the url:
+To process URLs individually, users can run the program directly and follow the steps provided:

 ```
 python webScreenShoter.py